Skip to contents

 Details

 The most time-consuming part of computations performed by the sim function is the simulation of dispersal.
-To speed it up, a list containing indexes of target cells at a specified distance from a focal cell, is calculated in advance and stored in a dlist slot.
-To speed things up even more, these calculations can be done in parallel, providing that a cluster object created by makeCluster is specified using the cl parameter.
-The parameter max_dist sets the maximum distance at which this pre-calculation is done.
-If max_dist is NULL then it is set to 0.9 quantile from the kernel_fun.
+To speed it up, a list containing indexes of target cells at a specified distance from a focal cell is calculated in advance and stored in a dlist slot.
+The max_dist parameter sets the maximum distance at which this pre-calculation is performed.
+If max_dist is NULL, it is set to 0.99 quantile from the kernel_fun.
+All distance calculations are always based on metres if the input maps are latitude/longitude.
+For planar input maps, distances are calculated in map units, which are typically metres, but check the crs() if in doubt.

-NA in input maps stands for cells that are outside the study area.
+NA in the input maps represents cells outside the study area.

-K_get_interpolation function can be used to prepare K_map that changes in time.
+The K_get_interpolation function can be used to prepare K_map that changes over time.
 This may be useful, when simulating environmental change or exploring the effects of ecological disturbances.

 Examples